 - a.
 With regard to staff who support children with SEND, what expertise do they have and what training have they undertaken?

-- 1 member of staff with SENCo Accreditation
+- 1 member of staff undertaking SENCo Accreditation

-- 1 member of staff ELSA trained.
+- 2 members of staff ELSA trained.

 - 2 members of staff ELKLAN trained.

+- 2 members of staff NELI trained